 My point is that Bossa Nova is a worldwide musical phenomenon – has been for decades.
 But now it’s time to tune in to Bossa’s future.
 The New Bossa.
 And it’s an interesting story.

-Bossa Nova has largely stayed true to its musical roots while other song styles (like rock, jazz and country music) have ‘evolved’ to their current forms.
+Bossa Nova has largely stayed true to its musical roots while other song styles (like rock, jazz, and country music) have ‘evolved’ to their current forms.

-It’s true.
-Italy is a musical melting pot and for all the right reasons, the daughter of the girl from Ipanema has moved to Milan, having tired of the Brazilian Bonbons thrown at her from the ‘Little Boat’ crew in Rio.
+Italy is a musical melting pot, so – strictly in musical terms – the daughter of the girl from Ipanema has moved to Milan, having tired of the Brazilian Bonbons thrown at her from the ‘Little Boat’ crew in Rio.

-And it was Nicola Conti who saved Bebel Gilberto’s ‘Tanto Tempo’ album at the 11th hour.
+And it was Nicola Conti who saved Bebel Gilberto’s Tanto Tempo album at the 11th hour.
 Conti has also played a hand in the careers of New Bossa standouts Rosalia de Souza and Toco, too.

 I love the New Bossa sound that characterizes ‘From Italy To Bossa With Love’.
-It’s playful, fresh, vibrant, creative and exciting.
+It’s playful, fresh, vibrant, creative, and exciting.
 It doesn’t take itself too seriously.